firebird631/siis/doc/commands.md

 This command is only available from the SiiS terminal.

-Without extra argument it display the help instructions and the list of commands.
+Without extra argument it displays the help instructions and the list of commands.

 If an argument is provided it must be one of the listed command.
-It will display a detailled help for the specific command.
+It will display a detailed help for the specific command.

 ## User ##

 ```:user``` or ```:u```

 Display the contextual user help.

 ## Alias ##